Laragear/Preload/README.md

 ];
 ```

-Once the job to persist the list is dispatched, it uses the queue and connection set here.
-When `null`, the framework uses the default connection and/or queue.
+When the job receives the list to persist, it will be dispatched to the connection and queue set here.
+When `null`, the framework uses the defaults.
 You can use your `.env` file to set them:

 ```dotenv
 PRELOAD_JOB_CONNECTION=redis